BryanWilhite/dotnet-core/dotnet-web-mvc-validation/README.md

 >—Steve Sanderson

 The eventually needed **Add New** button for adding to a child collection of items would depend on this Helper.
 In the ASP.NET Core time frame, Sanderson’s code (now [under Dan Ludwig](https://github.com/danludwig/BeginCollectionItem)) cannot work.
 BeginCollectionItemCore [[GitHub](https://github.com/saad749/BeginCollectionItemCore)] promises to be a faithful port to ASP.NET Core. “[MVC Series Part 1: Dynamically Adding Items Part 1](https://jasonco.org/2015/04/08/mvc-series-part-1-dynamically-adding-items-part-1/)” also promises to be the Blog series to detail how to use `Html.BeginCollectionItem` in 2015 which could be ‘close enough’ to ASP.NET Core.

+## the importance of calling `ModelState.Clear()`

+When validation errors show up in the client _after_ a post-back, this means ASP.NET validations conventions are working correctly, reading the contents of `Controller.ModelState` [📖 [docs](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.controller.modelstate?view=aspnet-mvc-5.2)].
+When these errors are unexpected, this is likely a side effect of server-side validation being out of sync with client-side validation.
+This likely happens when the model passed to the controller method is _not_ the model that is saved to the data store. `Controller.ModelState` is bound to the data passed to the controller which can be deemed irrelevant after it is processed in some kind of server-side transformation.
+When such a transformation is considered successful, then we should call `ModelState.Clear()` to prevent unexpected validation errors after post-back.

 ## sample set up